-המעיין-רחפן-aspect-ratio-x

 Many trails traverse the Memorial Gardens.
 We recommend this route, but you

-The tour begins at the entrance gate, overseen by the Rothschild family
+The tour begins at the entrance gate, above which is the Rothschild Family coat of arms, as it appears in the Braille Booklet.

 Fragrance Garden